Chat with us, powered by LiveChat

 Timetable

-Students enrolling into the online program will be required to attend campus:<p>- For two days 9.30am-3.30pm at the beginning of semester 1 for an orientation<br>- For five consecutive days at the end of each semester 9.30am-5.00pm for intensive simulation workshops<p><strong>Timetable</strong><br>Evening delivery<br> - Two nights per week (via Webex Team)<br> - Monday and Wednesday, or Tuesday and Thursday, 5.30pm to 8.30pm<p>As this is an online delivery mode, classes are delivered remotely via Webex, and attendance is required for role plays at designated times.
-This delivery mode is recommended for students who are currently working in justice or community services, or are familiar with higher study.<p>To receive this qualification, you must complete 20 units in total, comprising of 12 core units and 8 elective units.
-Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications.<p>If you have already completed other eligible elective units, these may be counted towards completion of this program.
+Students enrolling into the online program will be required to attend campus:<br>• One day at the beginning of Semester 1 (9.30am–3.30pm) for an orientation<br>• Two days at the end of each semester (9.30am–5.00pm) for intensive simulation workshops<p><strong>Evening delivery</strong><br>• Two nights per week (via Webex), 5.30pm–7.30pm<br>As this is an online delivery mode, classes are delivered remotely via Webex, and attendance is required for role plays at designated times.
+This delivery mode is recommended for students who are currently working in justice or community services, or are familiar with higher study.<p>To receive this qualification, you must complete 20 units in total, comprising:<br>• 12 core units<br>• 8 elective units<br>Elective units have been chosen by Holmesglen based on industry feedback, staff expertise and current policy directions in the community services field.<p>If you have already completed other eligible elective units, these may be counted towards completion of this program.<br>You must also complete 100 hours of work placement as part of the qualification requirements.<p>Upon completion of your Diploma of Community Services, you may be eligible to receive up to 1 year of credit towards the Swinburne Bachelor of Psychological Science degree.

 Unit code Unit name